A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 A UNICEF staff member helps a child in Syria try on winter boots provided as part of UNICEF's winter aid effort.

 A child trades sandals for winter boots provided by UNICEF during a winter aid distribution effort in Beida village, rural Tartous, Syria in January 2025.
-The initiative prioritized children living in areas with limited access to services, including families displaced by conflict and those returning to damaged communities.
+The initiative prioritizes children living in areas with limited access to services, including families displaced by conflict and those returning to damaged communities.
 By ensuring adequate protection against the cold, UNICEF helps reduce their risk of pneumonia and other illnesses. © UNICEF/UNI731444/Haddad

+An ongoing UNICEF-supported program called Cash++ provides vulnerable families the support they need to stay warm, healthy and safe.
 An innovative approach, Cash++ combines unconditional cash support with referrals to essential education, health, nutrition and protection services, as well as livelihood opportunities for female-headed households.

 Helping households in Ukraine weather a fourth winter amid full-scale war